-- As the world’s leading source of nickel, Indonesia is seeing serious investments from multinational tech and mining corporations.
+As the world’s leading source of nickel, and proximal to the largest “Gigafactory” in the world (China), Indonesia is seeing serious investments from multinational tech and mining corporations.

 VALE S.A.
 (NYSE: VALE) has also invested heavily in Indonesian nickel production.
 Glencore (OTC: GLNCY) both mines nickel and recycles it from old batteries.
 Lundin Mining Corporation (TSX: LUN) (OTC: LUNMF) produces nickel and its byproducts in four countries.
 Cobalt 27 Capital Corporation (TSX-V: KBLT) (OTC: CBLLF) has invested in a nickel mine in Papua New Guinea that, like Indonesia, offers good access to customers in Chinese industry.

 Batteries play a vital role in modern society, powering everything from torches and phones to electric cars.

 While the role of cobalt and lithium in these batteries is widely recognized, nickel is also critically important.
 The mineral features in a wide range of batteries, including the majority of electric cars.

 Nickel also plays an important part in steel production, which led to a surge in demand from China a decade and a half ago.